How To Clean Car Emblems and Grilles

 - Use a soft detailing brush and agitate the area, trying to reach as deep as possible.
 You can also use small wheel brushes if they can go through the grille.

-- When you’re finished, just continue with a typical wash.
+- When you’re finished, rinse and continue with a typical wash.

 You can also use this method to clean all hard-to-reach areas on your bumper, especially if those parts aren’t painted but are made of hard plastics.
 Those are usually areas around fog lights and even fake exhausts at the back of your vehicle.

-Stainless steel grilles are fantastic and improve the appearance of your car, but only if they’re maintained well.
+Stainless steel grills are fantastic and improve the appearance of your car, but only if they’re maintained well.
 So, make sure that they’re always clean and scratch-free.